paslanpatir/paslanpatir/README.md

 It's Pelin.
 I'm a data & research enthusiast.
 I like data wrangling and modeling as much as presenting my work to others.
 I can discuss almost any topics.
 Can we use a basic ann as an alternative to subsampling?
-What would be the pros and cons if we simply ensemble a linear and nonlinear model?
+What would be the pros and cons if we simply ensemble two linear and nonlinear models?
 Although jazz music emerged as a self-expression of 'black' people, how come do we listen it in cool pubs and it is mostly favored by middle-or-upper class?
 What is the best policy in children's education?